slamora/brackets-wiki/CodeMirror-v3-integration.md

 ### Functionality that needs to be ported

+Most of these changes should be trivial to port, as long as Marijn is okay accepting them upstream.

 #### Dirty bit handling (`isDirty()`, `markClean()`)
 This has already been ported in our branch of v3 ([commit b0df09](https://github.com/adobe/CodeMirror2/commit/b0df0929bb0e150390012e1de346730af9a5d9bb)).
 This will need to be submitted upstream.